Mukul141/todo-crud/README.md

 ## \#\# Testing ✅

 This project uses JUnit 5 and MockMvc for robust integration testing of the API controllers.
-Tests cover both successful "happy path" scenarios and "unhappy path" validation failures.
 You can run all tests locally:

 ```bash
 mvn verify